pashford/fail2ban/filter.d/README.md

 	created by a "security expert" to quickly scan the Internet for ports accepting connections.
 While
 	it was intended to be a security tool, it's a hacker's delight.
 A scan by this tool can be considered to be a precursor to an attack.
 When received, we block the source IP.

 apache-pushdo.conf
 	This filter blocks crap from Pushdo clients as they try to obfuscate communications with their
 	C&C servers, to avoid location of those C&C servers by the use of Traffic Analysis.
+Blocking these requests forces the client to select another
+	IP address to use to hide the C&C server, which simplifies the process of locating the C&C server.

 blacklist.conf
 	This file is based on the work of Mitchell Krog (https://github.com/mitchellkrogza/), specifically
 	his Fail2Ban Blacklist Jail project.
 It has been updated to work in the above desctibed environment.